-You have a loaded gun in your holster and you feel like Clint Eastwood in some old Western.
-You as confident as a teenager with a fully charged cell phone.
-You are the man! (even if you are a woman).
+You have a loaded gun in your holster and you feel like Clint Eastwood in an old Western.
+You are as confident as a teenager with a fully charged cell phone.
+You are the man!

 But there are some issues that need to be addressed here.

 The first point is that of course a gun is only useful in some very specific situations.
-It is very rare that a person has been able to use a gun when attacked.
-I.e. while a gun may be quite useful when you hear an intruder entering your home it is rarely useful if you are personally attacked.
+It is quite rare that a person has been able to use a gun when attacked.
+While a gun may be quite useful when you hear an intruder entering your home it is rarely useful if you are personally attacked.
 The odds of pulling out that gun before being stabbed or punched are very slim.

 I want to address a different issue here; the gun limits your mobility.
 Anyone who has carried any serious sized handgun knows that it hinders your moments and creates an imbalance.
 There is always that extra kilo or more on one side tugging away at you.
 Honestly, it is an inconvenience.